Key Differences Between IP English and O Level English in Singapore

 5. Bridging the Gap: Secondary 1 Headstart Classes

 The transition from PSLE English to Secondary English, whether in IP or O Level, can be a significant leap for many students.
 To bridge this gap, attending Secondary 1 Headstart classes can provide a smooth transition.
-These programs are designed to equip students with the skills needed to meet the demands of secondary-level English, helping them adapt to more advanced comprehension techniques, writing styles, and critical thinking.
+These programmes are designed to equip students with the skills needed to meet the demands of secondary-level English, helping them adapt to more advanced comprehension techniques, writing styles, and critical thinking.

-At Hess Academy, our Secondary 1 English Headstart classes will focus on the key components of Comprehension and Composition Writing.
-This is meant as an introductory program, giving students insights into the new question types tested in both Comprehension and Composition Writing.
+At Hess Academy, Secondary 1 English Headstart classes will focus on the key components of Comprehension and Composition Writing.
+This is meant as an introductory programme, giving students insights into the new question types tested in both Comprehension and Composition Writing.
 Through these classes, we aim to enhance students’ writing abilities and strengthened their inferential skills for Comprehension.

 Students will be introduced them to the rigors of the Secondary 1 English syllabus while reinforcing the foundational skills from primary school.
 By building a strong foundation early, students can enter Secondary 1 with the confidence and skills needed to excel in their respective programs.